 The Transforming Sexuality and Gender Research Cluster has paid for a range of creative methods equipment that is also located in the psychology lab.
 This is for priority use by the cluster.

-To book equipment, please click here to contact Joe the psychology technician with the details of the resources you will need, and when you will need them.
+To book equipment, please click here to contact the psychology technicians with the details of the resources you will need, and when you will need them.
 Please try and book equipment at least 4 working days in advance.
 Please also say whether you would like to pick them up from the lab, or whether you would like them set up somewhere else.
-I’ll confirm that everything is available and can be collected/delivered on the dates required.
-If you wish to cancel a booking please let me know as soon as you do.
+We’ll confirm that everything is available and can be collected/delivered on the dates required.
+If you wish to cancel a booking please let us know as soon as you do.
 Equipment will be loaned on a first come first served basis and is subject to availability.